Donders-Institute/bidscoin/docs/bidsapps.rst

     usage: fixmeta [-h] [-p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]] [-b BIDSMAP]
                    bidsfolder pattern metadata

-    A bidsapp that edits metadata values of BIDS data repositories.
+    A bidsapp that can change or add meta data in BIDS data repositories.
 The fixmeta app supports the use of special bidsmap features, such as dynamic values to use source data attributes or properties, or to populate `IntendedFor` and `B0FieldIdentifier`/`B0FieldSource` values

     positional arguments:
-      bidsfolder            The bids-directory with the target data pattern               Globlike recursive search pattern (relative to the subject/session folder) to select the targets that need to be fixed, e.g. '*task-*echo-1*' metadata              Dictionary with key-value pairs of meta data that need to be fixed.
-If value is a string, then it is taken as is, but if it is a list of `old`/`new` strings, i.e. `[old1, new1, old2, new2, ..]`, then the existing meta data is used, with all occurrences of substring `old` replaced by `new`
+      bidsfolder            The BIDS root directory that needs fixing (in place) pattern               Globlike recursive search pattern (relative to the subject/session folder) to select the json sidecar targets that need to be fixed, e.g. '*task-*echo-1*' metadata              Dictionary with key-value pairs of meta data that need to be fixed.
+If value is a string, then this meta data is written to the sidecars as is, but if it is a list of `old`/`new` strings, i.e. `[old1, new1, old2, new2, ..]`, then the existing meta data is re-written, with all occurrences of substring `old` replaced by `new`

     options:
       -h, --help            show this help message and exit